-- Implement mandates specified in Act 101 and the Regional Plan - Stipulate in their bid specifications for collection services that materials designated by the municipality for inclusion in the municipal recycling program not be collected and disposed with the municipal waste - Stipulate in their bid specifications for collection services that solid waste materials collected will only be taken to processing/disposal facilities that have current Disposal Capacity Agreements with the Counties in the 5 County Regional Solid Waste Plan. - Enforce local mandates, ordinances and bid specifications to assure compliance with the intent of the Regional Plan - Prepare and submit reports to their respective County as required by this Regional Plan, their County and Act 101 - Develop and distribute recycling and waste management educational materials - Promote the purchase of materials with recycled content - Promote 'green' shopping habits and waste minimization - Foster the improvement of recycling opportunities for commercial, institutional, and multifamily facilities
+- Implement mandates specified in Act 101 and the Regional Plan - Stipulate in their bid specifications for collection services that materials designated by the municipality for inclusion in the municipal recycling program not be collected and disposed with the municipal waste - Stipulate in their bid specifications for collection services that solid waste materials collected can be taken to any properly permitted facility. - Enforce local mandates, ordinances and bid specifications to assure compliance with the intent of the Regional Plan - Prepare and submit reports to their respective County as required by this Regional Plan, their County and Act 101 - Develop and distribute recycling and waste management educational materials - Promote the purchase of materials with recycled content - Promote 'green' shopping habits and waste minimization - Foster the improvement of recycling opportunities for commercial, institutional, and multifamily facilities

-A copy of a Model Municipal Solid Waste Ordinance is included in Appendix E, which: provides definitions of solid waste items, identifies prohibited activities, discusses standards for storage/collection/transportation of solid waste, and establishes authorization for the municipality to fund the waste collection program.
+A copy of a Municipal waste processing/ Disposal Capacity service agreement is included in Appendix E, [AD6][MF7] which: provides definitions of solid waste items, identifies prohibited activities, discusses standards for storage/collection/transportation of solid waste, and establishes authorization for the municipality to fund the waste collection program.